SB-Chalmers/bt_python/book/support/01_intro.md

 Clean, documented Python projects have a life beyond the original study.
 They can be reused, cited, extended, and adapted into new collaborations.

-Labs that support good technical practices tend to:
+Labs/Research groups that support good technical practices tend to:
 - Publish faster and more often
 - Build stronger reputations
 - Attract more funding and talented students